top of page

 Kindness and Trauma-Informed Practice

-At GVR-CN, we acknowledge that working in the field of gender-based violence (GBV) can be emotionally taxing and at times, traumatic.
+At GVCN, we acknowledge that working in the field of gender-based violence (GBV) can be emotionally taxing and at times, traumatic.
 We understand that the trauma experienced in this work is shaped by the diverse lived experiences of all those involved—researchers, practitioners, and survivors.
 We are committed to promoting resilience and sustainable engagement in our community by putting care, kindness, compassion, and empathy at the heart of everything we do.
 By embracing trauma-informed practices, we strive to nurture a supportive environment where well-being is prioritised, enabling those in the network to thrive both personally and professionally.

 Feminist and Women-Centered Approach